-Where a school completes a year-end with a deficit, the school's deficit balance to be brought forward will be identified in the school's S.251 out-turn statement agreed and published by Southwark.
-Except in exceptional circumstances the school shall repay the deficit in the following financial year.
+Where a school completes a year-end with a deficit, the school's deficit balance to be brought forward will be identified in the school's S.251 of the 2009 act, out-turn statement agreed and published by Southwark.
+Except in exceptional circumstances, and at the sole discretion of the local authority, the school shall repay the deficit in the following financial year.